roggc/pages7/README.md

 # pages7

-useReducer, state from db 😉😃
+useReducer, state from db 😊
-:smile: